BillyDM/awesome-audio-dsp/README.md

   - [`pressure4`]
   - [`totape5`]
   - [`ironoxide`]
 - [`zam-plugins`] - A suite of high quality mixing/mastering plugins.
-The limiter, tube amp, and multiband compressor are particulary excellent.
+The limiter, tube amp, and multiband compressor are particularly excellent.
 - [`LSP Plugins`] - Another collection of high quality mixing/mastering effects.
 - [`sjaehn`] - Several cool MIDI based slicing/glitching effects and synthesizers.
-- [`x42-plugins`] - A collection of good quality effects and visualizers.
+- [`x42-plugins`] - A collection of high quality effects and visualizers.
 Some plugins are also sold as a commercial product.
+The compressor is particularly excellent.
 - [`EQ10Q`] - A suite of plugins containing a 10-band parametric equalizer, gate, compressor, bass enhancer, and mid-side encoders.
 - [`Shiru Plugins`] - A suite of old video-game sound chips synths and effects.
 - [`DISTRHO Plugin Framework`] - A bunch more open-source plugins are listed here.